lamHoussam/DocsCreator/Readme.md

 ```
 git clone https://github.com/lamHoussam/DocsCreator.git
 ```
-then navigate to project folder and open a terminal and run
+then navigate to it and open a terminal and run
 ```
 pip install -r requirements.txt
 ```